 The Occupational Safety and Health Administration (OSHA) issued new standards of scaffolding on August 30, 1996.
-The new standard is called “Safety Standards for Scaffolds Used in the Construction Industry,” which is found in 29 CFR 1926, Subpart L. The main focus of the new standards of scaffolding is the employees’ protection from scaffold-related hazards bordering on structural instability, falls, falling objects, overloading, and electrocution.
+The new standard is called “Safety Standards for Scaffolds Used in the Construction Industry,” which is found in 29 CFR 1926, Subpart L. The main focus of the new standards of scaffolding is the employees’ protection from scaffold-related hazards.
+These hazards include bordering on structural instability, falls, falling objects, overloading, and electrocution.

 - Employers should provide fall protection for employees working at a 10-foot height above a lower level.
 This is to ensure that employees are safe and protected from falling from the platform.
 [29 CFR 1926.451(g)(1)]

 - The toprail’s height for scaffolds manufactured and placed in service after January 1, 2000, is now regulated to be 38-45 inches (0.97-1.2m) instead of the previous 36-45 inches (0.9-1.2m) [29 CFR 1926.451(g)(4)(ii)].
 The installation of midrails must be at halfway between the platform surface and toprail [29 CFR 1926.451(g)(4)(iv)].
 If the crossbracing’s crosspoint is used as a toprail, it must be 38-48 inches (0.97-1.3m) above the work platform [29 CFR 1926.451(g)(4)(xv)].

 - A trained, qualified, and competent person must assess and determine the possibility of creating a safe means of access and fall protection when assembling and dismantling scaffolding [29 CFR 1926.451(e)(9) and 29 CFR 1926.451(g)(2)].